 FAQs in Relation to Best Vegetarian Emergency Food Kit

-What is the number 1 survival food?
+What is the most efficient survival food?

-What emergency food lasts the longest?
+What emergency food has the longest shelf life?